connexcs/docs/customer.md

 Users can add customers by following the simple procedure.

-1.Click on the Add Customerbutton.
+1. Click on the Add Customer button.
-2.Fill out the customer details on the dialog box.
+2. Fill out the customer details on the dialog box.
-3.Press Save button to add customers on the list.
+3. Press Save button to add customers on the list.

 Following figure shows the details of the modal window opened to add a new customer: